mikeolaniyi/Food-Claim-Exploratory-Data-Analysis-on-Python/README.md

-# Data Validation: Let's start cleaning and validating all the fields one by one.
+# Data Validation: Data cleaning and validating all the fields.

 ```python